a-liut/gio-fog-node-go/README.md

 ### Build and run

-fognode is developed as a Go module.
+fog-node is developed as a Go module.
-**sudo** is necessary due to the Bluetooth device usage
+WARNING: **sudo** is necessary due to the Bluetooth device usage.

 ```bash
 go build -o fognode cmd/fognode/main.go